• Skip to main content

 The Best Times to Pump to Increase Milk Supply

-If you’re a new mom, you may be wondering when the best time to pump is to increase your milk supply.
-The answer isn’t always simple, as there are a few factors to consider.
+If you’re a new mom, you may wonder when the best time to pump is to increase your milk supply.
+The answer isn’t always simple, as a few factors must be considered.
 In this blog post, we’ll give you an overview of when to pump to increase milk supply, how often to pump, what time of day to pump, and how long to pump each session.

 best times to pump to increase milk supply

-If you are working to increase your milk supply with pumping so you can make enough milk, you want to make sure you are doing it as efficiently as possible.
+If you are working to increase your milk supply by pumping so you can make enough milk, you want to ensure you do it as efficiently as possible.

 This includes making sure you’re pumping at the right times.